 Don’t Use One Industry To Create Examples For CLV

-Where he lost me was that he hopes to give advice across other industries because he says, “LTV transcends all industries and the game industry is a good starting point for everyone to use when learning how to optimize LTV as it is at the cutting edge of leveraging analytics” (Melnick, 2016).
+Where Melnick lost me was that he hopes to give advice across other industries.
+He says, “LTV transcends all industries and the game industry is a good starting point for everyone to use when learning how to optimize LTV as it is at the cutting edge of leveraging analytics” (Melnick, 2016).
 I wouldn’t argue that lifetime value is an important concept in many situations.
-I also believe games companies have superior analytics to many.
+I also believe games companies have superior analytics compared to many.
 My problem is the idea that the games industry is a good exemplar.
 The challenge is that his advice breaks down outside the games industry very quickly.
 Applying approaches from games to other industries is very dangerous.

 The takeaway; always use costs and do discount when performing lifetime value calculations, especially if you aim to give advice that transcends industries.

 For more on CLV see here.